Quasimaps to quivers with potentials: Shifted symplectic structures

 of graded complexes of $\mathbb{C}$-modules whose composition with the map \eqref{ncwmap}:

 defines a $n$-shifted symplectic structure in the sense of \cite[Def.~1.18]{PTVV},~i.e.~the underlying 2-form is non-degenerate. \end{definition} \begin{remark} There is a well-defined simplicial set of such shifted symplectic structures.
-As we are only concerned with such a structure up to homotopy, we do not need simplicial structures here. \end{remark} \begin{remark} When $k$ is a Noetherian commutative $\mathbb{C}$-algebra, by pullback along the structure map $\Spec k \to \Spec \mathbb{C}$, we get a map
+We do not need it here as we are only concerned with such a structure up to homotopy. \end{remark} \begin{remark} When $k$ is a Noetherian commutative $\mathbb{C}$-algebra, by pullback along the structure map $\Spec k \to \Spec \mathbb{C}$, we get a map

 of graded complexes of $k$-modules whose composition with